llvm/llvm-project/llvm/docs/LangRef.rst

     with equivalent code based on the semantics of the built-in function, unless the call site uses the ``builtin`` attribute.
 This is valid at call sites and on function declarations and definitions.
+``nocallback``
+    This attribute indicates that the function is only allowed to jump back into caller's module by a return or an exception, and is not allowed to jump back by invoking a callback function, a direct, possibly transitive, external function call, use of ``longjmp``, or other means.
+It is a compiler hint that is used at module level to improve dataflow analysis, dropped during linking, and has no effect on functions defined in the current module.
 ``noduplicate``
     This attribute indicates that calls to the function cannot be duplicated.
 A call to a ``noduplicate`` function may be moved